xu9449/AcendingTraining-/README.md

-# Ascending Training course by Liwei Wang & Ryo Hang
+# PetHelp Adopt System by Kexin XU

 ## Description
 A website to help people find their ideal pets.